 “Digitalisation and decarbonisation is transforming the energy system, and there is no doubt of the huge potential for innovation to improve the lives of those in fuel poverty.”

-The ESC is partnering with organisations from various sectors to develop a programme – Fair Futures – to better understand the issues faced by a range of vulnerable energy consumer groups and identify the areas where commercial, governmental, community and householder needs and motivations could be aligned to provide more and effective innovative policies, products and services.
+ESC is partnering with organisations from various sectors to develop a programme – Fair Futures – to better understand the issues faced by a range of vulnerable energy consumer groups.
+This will enable us to identify the areas where commercial, governmental, community and householder needs and motivations could be aligned to provide more effective policies, products and services.